 The one holiday I don’t celebrate, however, is Valentine’s Day.
 Never has there been a holiday so commercialized as that one, and I just won’t participate in something like that.

 Now, Valentine’s Day is not just for lovers, but for kids, as well.
-Kids are expected to bring Valentine’s Day cards to their friends at school, and are usually accompanied with a treat or toy of some kind.
+Kids are expected to bring Valentine’s Day cards to their friends at school and are usually accompanied by a treat or toy of some kind.
 And I’m pretty sure we’re expected to buy Valentine’s Day gifts for our own kids, as well.

 But shouldn’t we be celebrating the ones we love every day – not just on February 14th – the day that was chosen for us?
 And why do we need to buy a gift, just to say ‘I love you’?

 I’ve never understood when friends of mine would go crazy trying to find the “perfect” Valentine’s Day gift for their partner, often spending hundreds of dollars on something they think might fit the bill.